CBEP-SoCB/Portland_SLR_sum/Analysis/Future_Tidal_Flooding_Events.md

 ### Simulation Function

-We create a function that simulates a possible timeseries of tidal heights.
+We create a function that simulates a possible time series of tidal heights.
 This works in direct analogy to the resampling function, `resample_once()`.
 We replace the resampling mechanism for generating a future stream of deviations from tidal predictions used there with one